What should you post on Social Media?

 Bank Holidays can mean lots of things, such as Sales or Events, but also different opening hours.
 If your hours are changing each Bank Holiday don’t forget to let your customers know!

 Similar to the above, you might have different opening hours across Easter so let your customers know.
-You may also be hosting an office Easter Egg hunt or be treating the team to some sweet treats so be sure to share this too!
+You may also be hosting an office Easter Egg hunt or treating the team to some sweet treats so be sure to share this too!

 Have you ever tried to carve your logo into a Pumpkin?